yanyinzhao/DynamicStructureTerrainCode/README.md

 | 107 | VS | 2000000 | 500 |
 | 108 | VS | 2504322 | 500 |

-By default, the project will run WSPD-Oracle, WSPD-Oracle-Adapt, FU-Oracle-RanUpdSeq, FU-Oracle-FullRad, FU-Oracle-NoDistAppr, FU-Oracle-NoEffIntChe, FU-Oracle-NoEdgPru, FU-Oracle-NoEffEdgPru, FU-Oracle, CH-Fly-Algo, and K-Fly-Algo.
-But as mentioned in our paper, WSPD-Oracle and WSPD-Oracle-Adapt, FU-Oracle-RanUpdSeq, FU-Oracle-FullRad, FU-Oracle-NoDistAppr are very time consuming.
+By default, the project will run WSPD-Oracle, WSPD-Oracle-Adapt, EAR-Oracle, EAR-Oracle-Adapt, FU-Oracle-RanUpdSeq, FU-Oracle-FullRad, FU-Oracle-NoDistAppr, FU-Oracle-NoEffIntChe, FU-Oracle-NoEdgPru, FU-Oracle-NoEffEdgPru, FU-Oracle, CH-Fly-Algo, and K-Fly-Algo.
+But as mentioned in our paper, WSPD-Oracle, WSPD-Oracle-Adapt, EAR-Oracle, EAR-Oracle-Adapt, FU-Oracle-RanUpdSeq, FU-Oracle-FullRad, and FU-Oracle-NoDistAppr are very time consuming.
 So when the POI number is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 54, the project will only run FU-Oracle-NoEffIntChe,FU-Oracle-NoEdgPru, FU-Oracle-NoEffEdgPru, FU-Oracle, CH-Fly-Algo, and K-Fly-Algo.

 An example: